Hi, thanks for stopping by my little corner of the internet. I hope you find something here useful, inspirational, or entertaining!

 About Me

 Software developer, board game buff, armchair historian.
 You can find me on GitHub here and LinkedIn here.
-I’ve spent time working as a computer science teaching assistant, a defense contractor, and a software developer at an alternative asset management firm.

 Tech Toolbox